 So, what have we learned about getting the best exchange rates in Thailand?

 - Carrying cash into the country and exchanging it at a kiosk like Super Rich will give you the best exchange.
 Bring in USD in $100 bills if possible.
 Higher denomination notes for GBP and AUD and EUR are advisable for better exchange rates too.
 You must declare anything over $15,000 when entering the country.

 - Online transfers to a Thai bank account are very cost effective too.

 - Exchanging at bank branches rather than their kiosks offers a moderately better exchange.

 - ATMs are generally a bad idea unless you have a local debit card (Thai bank account)

 Because I live in Thailand, I personally do a combination of things.

 When I travel back to Thailand, I travel with a sensible amount of cash, usually under £500-1,000.
 If possible, I wait for a favorable exchange rate before changing this up.

-I generally use Transferwise to send money to my Thai Bank account when required and then withdraw from an ATM using my Thai bank card.
+I generally use Wise to send money to my Thai Bank account when required and then withdraw from an ATM using my Thai bank card.

 I also have a debit card that permits free foreign transactions, which is handy.
 I pay for that benefit though as part of a monthly package with my bank, which also provides phone insurance, etc.